humanmade/altis-documentation/other-docs/getting-started/install-php.md

 **Note:**  Different Linux distributions will have different PHP versions in their package repositories (above output is from `debian`).
 If you want to install the latest PHP version, you may consider [building from source](https://www.php.net/manual/en/install.unix.source.php).

-**Note:** Your locally installed PHP veersion is only a prerequisite to install Altis.
+**Note:** Your locally installed PHP version is only a prerequisite to install Altis.
 The actual PHP version to be used when running your project(s) is provided as a docker container, specific to each Altis version we maintain.
 Refer to our [PHP Version Guide](docs://nightly/guides/updating-php/) for up-to-date compatibility, testing and upgrading information.